Welcome to Veggiecation

 What is Veggiecation?

-It is the mission of Veggiecation to promote and educate communities on the health benefits of vegetables and how to prepare them in simple, unique, affordable, and most importantly, delicious ways.
+The mission of Veggiecation is to promote and educate communities on the health benefits of vegetables and how to prepare them in simple, unique, affordable, and most importantly, delicious ways.

-Hands-on experiences and fun-filled activities inspire children (and adults alike) to explore new vegetables through engaged learning, tasting and discovering their truly delicious nature.
+Hands-on experiences and fun-filled activities inspire children (and adults) to explore new vegetables through engaged learning, tasting and discovering their truly delicious qualities.

 The concept: